ndevlin/LiveRayMarching/README.md

 to recruiters, but it helps us understand your project when we grade it!

 ## Extra Credit
+Any or All of the following bonus items:
 - Use a 4D noise function to modify the terrain over time, where time is the fourth dimension that is updated each frame.
 A 3D function will work, too, but the change in noise will look more "directional" than if you use 4D.